neuefische/capstone-next-template/README.md

-# React App
+# Next.js App

-This is a template for a [Create React App](https://create-react-app.dev/) with additional tools.
+This is a template for [Next.js](https://nextjs.org/) with additional tools.

 <!-- toc -->